We all want to feel healthier. Here are five simple ways to make it happen – starting today.

-Our bodies are made up of around 60 per cent water and our brains around 74 per cent, so to stay in optimum health we need to be keep hydration levels topped up.1
+Our bodies are made up of around 60 per cent water (and our brains are actually around 74 per cent), so to stay in optimum health we need to be keep hydrated.1

-You might think you drink enough but a University of Barcelona study found that being as little as just two per cent dehydrated - which probably won't even register as making you feel thirsty - makes concentrating and functioning harder.2 As we age our ability to detect thirst also diminishes.
+A study from the University of Barcelona found that being just two per cent dehydrated – which probably won't even register as making you feel thirsty – makes concentrating and functioning harder.2

-The European Food Safety Authority recommends 2.5 litres a day for men and two litres for women daily.
-It suggests 70-80 per cent of this should come from drinks (carrying a water bottle around with you can help make it easier to monitor your fluid intake) and 20-30 per cent from food.
+The European Food Safety Authority recommends 2.5 litres a day for men and two litres for women, with 70-80 per cent coming from drinks and 20-30 per cent from food (think celery, cucumber, watermelon, tomatoes and grapefruit).

 Over 63 per cent of us are unhappy with the amount of sleep we get and 74 per cent actively worry about not getting enough.3

-Experts suggest we ideally get between seven and nine hours but regularly dipping below six eats into the REM (rapid eye movement) phase of sleep making it harder to take in new information and making even simple tasks a struggle.
+Experts suggest that we get ideally between seven and nine hours a night.
+Dipping below this eats into the REM (rapid eye movement) phase of sleep, making it harder to take in new information, think clearly or solve problems during the day.

-The latest research suggests prebiotic fibre (like artichokes or an artichoke supplement) could help you to an improved night's sleep,5 as can soaking in a muscle-relaxing magnesium bath.
+Research from the University of Colorado also suggests prebiotic fibre (like artichoke or an artichoke supplement) could help you to an improved night's sleep – particularly during times of stress.5

 Feeding your body the vitamins and minerals it needs is essential to keep you fit and healthy.

-Walking is one of the easiest forms of exercise to fit into your life without it seeming like exercise.
-Simply walk briskly to the shops, set up meetings outdoors and walk while you talk or take a stroll around your local park.
-Start in 10 minute slots and build up to around 30-45 minutes.
+Walking is one of the easiest forms of exercise to fit into your life without it seeming like exercise – whether it's walking to the shops, taking a stroll with a friend rather than meeting for coffee or setting up walking meetings.

-A US study involving overweight and obese adults revealed those who weighed in daily lost around two kilos more than those didn't.7
+Keeping a log of your progress in these areas is also an excellent way to stay motivated.
+For example, a US study involving overweight and obese adults revealed that those who weighed in daily lost around two kilos more than those who didn't.7

-But don't just focus on weight - also measure your muscle mass (as this increases you burn calories quicker), bone density (this can show if you are at risk of osteoporosis), visceral fat (the type that clings around the belly putting you at increased risk of heart disease and stroke) and calculate your BMI.
+Muscle mass, bone density (which can show if you are at risk of osteoporosis), visceral fat (the type that is stored around organs, putting you at increased risk of heart disease, Alzheimer's and stroke) and your BMI (Body Mass Index) can all be measured, too.